 Advocacy and activism need rethinking

 For decades those advocating for social progress have framed the change they seek in terms of demands – “end poverty”, “stop burning fossil fuels”, “zero-waste” etc.

 These demands sound both obvious and compelling at first glance.
 We all agree with their virtue.
 So why are they so difficult to bring about?

 The reason is that a demand fails to provide a plan of what to do.
-They are negative in tone (stop, no more etc.), intangible and provide little no guidance on how they could be achieved.
+They are negative in tone (stop, no more etc.), intangible and provide little to no guidance on how they can be achieved.

 Let's explore this in detail...
 What does an end to poverty actually mean for the global economic system?
 How do things need to change in order to meet this demand?
 By simply making the demand we may rasie the profile of the issue, we might raise some money through charity or philanthropy and we may even lift some people up out of poverty successfully.
 But these are all temporary fixes and the system that created the situation remains intact.

 Where are we going and how do we get there?

 Vision is the currency the great leaders of the past and the marketing kings of the present day trade in.
 Car companies do not demand we buy their cars, they present us a vision of a future where we, the consumer, have 'status' and 'independence'.
 And they do this by showing it to us visually (advertising, placement etc.) with clear cues on the actions required to bring it about (e.g. own the product).

 How?
 Because vision not only provides a destination to aim for, it also drives the creative process needed to make it happen.
 If we want to build the world’s tallest building we must first conceive it.
 We can then sketch out, explore, critique and revise.
 These iterative steps lead to plans and focussed action.
 The vision becomes reality.